Albion Sports A.F.C.

-Albion Sports Association Football Club is a football club located in Bradford, West Yorkshire, England, although their current home ground is within the City of Leeds.
-The club are currently members of the Premier Division of the Northern Counties East League and play at Farsley Celtic's Throstle Nest.
+Albion Sports Association Football Club is a football club located in Bradford, West Yorkshire, England.
+The club are currently members of the Premier Division of the Northern Counties East League and play at the Horsfall Stadium of Bradford (Park Avenue).
 The club's kit consists of yellow and royal blue shirts with royal blue shorts and socks.

 History

 The club was founded in 1974 by Harjit Singh Panesar and Baljit Singh, and joined Division Four of the Bradford Amateur Sunday League, which they won in their first season.
 They won the Premier Division in 1995–96 and in 1999–2000, a season in which they also won the Bradford Sunday Senior Cup and the British Asian Championship, as well as reaching the final of the FA Sunday Cup, where they lost 1–0 to Hull-based Prestige Brighams.
 They won the Premier Division again in 2000–01, 2002–03, 2004–05 and 2005–06, as well as reaching the final of the FA Sunday Cup again in 2005, losing 3–2 to Gossoms End of London.

 In 2007 the club switched to Saturday football, joining the Bradford League, before switching to the West Riding County Amateur League the following year.
 They finished second in Division One in 2008–09, earning promotion to the Premier Division.
 After finishing as runners-up in the Premier Division in 2009–10 and 2010–11, the club were promoted to Division One of the Northern Counties East League.

 After missing out on promotion by one point in their first season in the division, in 2012–13 the club won Division One and were promoted to the Premier Division.
+They finished fifth in the Premier Division in 2023–24, qualifying for the promotion play-offs.
+After beating Campion 2–0 in the semi-finals, the club lost the final to Garforth Town on penalties.

 Season-by-season record

+Ground

+After joining the Northern Counties East League in 2011 the club started groundsharing at the Horsfall Stadium of Bradford (Park Avenue).
+In 2013 they relocated to the Throstle Nest ground of Farsley Celtic, where they played until returning to the Horsfall Stadium in 2023.